moongardenmods/allium-docs/docs/reference/mixins.md

 Mix into a specified class.

-::: info
+::: danger
-Mixins are a very complicated topic that's very hard to understand without a decent understanding of Java.
+Mixins are a very complicated topic that's very hard to grasp without a decent understanding of the JVM.
 If you would like to learn more about them, check out [Mixin's own wiki](https://github.com/SpongePowered/Mixin/wiki).
 :::

 #### Parameters